Skip to content

 Until the Night of Poetry: can we do something with the hashtag #poezieverbindt?

 Art has been utterly politicised.
 It has been creeping, and faster than I thought.
-Artists now make political speeches, conduct rounds of public participation in the service of lobbying organisations.
+Artists now make political speeches, conduct public participation rounds in the service of lobbying organisations.
 They discuss identity instead of telling the stories that take us beyond the delusion of the day.
 That cultural funds are now gently starting to talk about social connection too,...

-Bert Verhoeff in the other side photo exhibition
+Bert Verhoeff in the other side fototentoonstelling

 On aliens, being alone and (too) much feeling: 9 life questions to rapper Typhoon